hotosm/slack-bots/docs/dev-setup.md

 7. Fill out the details.
 Under the *Request URL* field, paste the URL you copied earlier.
 Save your changes.
 8. Make sure the app is installed in your workspace (under **Basic Information**, *Add features and functionality* and *Install your app to your workspace* should have a checkmark).
 9. Head to your chosen Slack workspace and try out your Slack slash command.
-10. The logs for your command can be accessed in CloudWatch Log groups.

 ## Create AWS CloudFormation stack
 There are numerous ways to create a CloudFormation stack: